-An American art historian in London and host of the podcast Art Matters, Ferren and her husband, Tom Lloyd, a tech marketing specialist, and their five-year-old son, Winter, live in a Victorian row house in Peckham, which, she explained, they bought in 2020 with plans to right several wrongs.
+An American art historian in London, host of the podcast Art Matters, and author of The Ultimate Art Museum and Women’s Work: From Feminine Arts to Feminist Art, Ferren and her husband, Tom Lloyd, a tech marketing specialist, and their son, Winter, live in a Victorian row house in Peckham, which, she explained, they bought in 2020 with plans to right several wrongs.
 Years ago, the structure had been divided in two and stripped of its original detailing, “but it wasn’t in terrible shape.”

 They tackled the bathroom first, so it could accommodate the boiler and washing machine that were hogging space in the kitchen.
-Then Ferren sketched a plan for the latter: streamlined, sunny, textural, and composed, what she had in mind was the opposite of the existing 1990s kitchen with its blocky wood-veneer cabinets and fridge planted in the dining room: scroll to the end for a Before shot, then join us for a look at what the kitchen has become.
+(You can see the bath here.)
+Then Ferren sketched a plan for the cook space: Streamlined, sunny, textural, and composed, what she had in mind was the opposite of the existing 1990s kitchen with its blocky wood-veneer cabinets and fridge planted in the dining room.
+Scroll to the end for a Before shot, and join us for a look at what the kitchen has become.

 Photography by Ferren Gipson (@ferrengipson).